New Relic's Metric API lets you send metric data to New Relic from a variety of sources.

 - Set up alerts for your metric data.

 To integrate metric data from an open source library, tool, or framework, check out our exporters for Prometheus, Dropwizard, or Micrometer.
-If you’re using one of our supported programming languages, you can also use the Telemetry SDK.
-The Telemetry SDK client libraries are built on top of the Metric API, and encode best practices for sending metric data efficiently and reliably.
+If you're using one of our supported programming languages, you can also use the Telemetry SDK.
+The Telemetry SDK client libraries are built on top of the Metric API, and they encode best practices for sending metric data efficiently and reliably.

 To start sending data, see Report metrics via the Metric API.
 It only takes a few steps to send your first metric data points to New Relic.

 This service is generally available.
 All you need to get started is a New Relic Insert API key.
 For additional information on limits and restricted attributes, see Metric API requirements and limits.
 For pricing information or to purchase New Relic Metrics, contact your New Relic account representative.